 Field Field Name Start Len Field Type Definition Valid Choices or Examples 18 Residency Status 96 1 Num Residency Codes 1 = In-District 2 = Out-of-District 3 = Out-of-State 4 = Out of Country 5 = Veteran - Out-Of-State For tracking purposes, this code does not change once students have been coded as a veteran.
 CANNOT BE BLANK 19 MS County Residency 97 2 Num MS County Residency Refer to table of MS County Codes in eARS.
 There is a code for every MS county.
 Cannot be 99 for MS residents.
 99 = Out-of-State/Out of country CANNOT BE BLANK 20 State/Territory of Residency 99 2 Char State Residency Refer to table of State/Territory Codes in eARS.
 There is a code for every US state and territory.
 Cannot be 99 for a US resident.
-99 = OUT of country CANNOT BE BLANK 21 Country of Residency 101 1 Num Country of Residency Codes 1 = United States 2 = Non US Resident 3 = Unknown CANNOT BE BLANK 22 Traditional or Hybrid Delivery Academic Hours accumulator 102 5 Num Number of Non-MSVCC Academic Credit Hours student is enrolled in this semester.
-Report non-MSVCC Academic hours only.
+99 = OUT of country CANNOT BE BLANK 21 Country of Residency 101 1 Num Country of Residency Codes 1 = United States 2 = Non US Resident 3 = Unknown CANNOT BE BLANK 22 Traditional or Hybrid Delivery Academic Hours accumulator 102 5 Num Academic Credit Hours Report non-MSVCC Academic hours only.
 These hours do include developmental courses, also include hours not requested for reimbursement in the SS file.
-Example: 12.00 or 0.00 with 2 decimal places CANNOT BE BLANK 23 Traditional or Hybrid Delivery Technical Hours accumulator 107 5 Num Number of Non-MSVCC Technical Credit Hours student is enrolled in this semester.
-Report non-MSVCC Technical hours only.
+Example: 12.00 or 0.00 with 2 decimal places CANNOT BE BLANK 23 Traditional or Hybrid Delivery Technical Hours accumulator 107 5 Num Report non-MSVCC Technical hours only.
 These hours do not include developmental courses, also include hours not requested for reimbursement in the SS file.
 Example: 12.00 or 0.00 with 2 decimal places CANNOT BE BLANK 24 Traditional or Hybrid Delivery Career (Vocational) Hours accumulator 112 5 Num Number of Non- MSVCC Career (Vocational) Credit Hours student is enrolled in this semester.
 Report non-MSVCC Career hours only.
 These hours do not include developmental courses, also include hours not requested for reimbursement in the SS file.
 Example: 09.00 or 0.00 with 2 decimal places CANNOT BE BLANK